 Number of Questions: 10–12 performance-based (hands-on) tasks on CDH5 cluster.
 See below for full cluster configuration

 Candidates for CCA Data Analyst can be SQL devlopers, data analysts, business intelligence specialists, developers, system architects, and database administrators.There are no prerequisites.

 What is the best way to prepare?

-The CCP Data Engineer exam was created to identify talented data professioanls looking to stand out and be recognized by employers looking for their skills.
-Outside of having hands-on experience in the field, it is recommended that professional looking to achieve this certification start by taking Cloudera's Data Analyst training course, which has the same objectives as the exam.
+The CCA Data Analyst exam was created to identify talented SQL developers looking to stand out and be recognized by employers looking for these skills.
+It is recommended that those looking to achieve this certification start by taking Cloudera's Data Analyst training course, which has the same objectives as the exam.

 Exam delivery and cluster information

 CCA159 is a hands-on, practical exam using Cloudera technologies.
-Each user is given their own CDH cluster (currently 5.3.2) cluster pre-loaded with Spark, Impala, Crunch, Hive, Pig, Sqoop, Kafka, Flume, Kite, Hue, Oozie, DataFu, and many others (See a full list).
-In addition the cluster also comes with Python (2.6 and 3.4), Perl 5.10, Elephant Bird, Cascading 2.6, Brickhouse, Hive Swarm, Scala 2.11, Scalding, IDEA, Sublime, Eclipse, and NetBeans.
+Each user is given their own CDH5 (currently 5.8) cluster pre-loaded with Spark, Impala, Crunch, Hive, Pig, Sqoop, Kafka, Flume, Kite, Hue, Oozie, DataFu, and many others (See a full list).
+In addition the cluster also comes with Python (2.6, 2.7, and 3.4), Perl 5.10, Elephant Bird, Cascading 2.6, Brickhouse, Hive Swarm, Scala 2.11, Scalding, IDEA, Sublime, Eclipse, and NetBeans.

 Documentation Available online during the exam

 Only the documentation, links, and resources listed above are accessible during the exam.
 All other websites, including Google/search functionality is disabled.
 You may not use notes or other exam aids.